13jacole/5e_GM_Tools/Ideas.md

 * Overall output all pieces, and walk player through decisions
 	- Ask players which decision they want to make next.
 		*At the end, output all character information to specified .txt file
+* Always always always allow for random when presenting a choice.